Teaching Numbers & Counting to Preschoolers (Singapore)

 2. Number Scavenger Hunt

-Walk around your neighbourhood and find numbers in the environment:
+Walk around your HDB estate or neighbourhood and find numbers everywhere:

 - Prices in shop windows